-- the directors' use of the going concern basis of accounting in the preparation of the financial statements is not appropriate; or - the directors have not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the Company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the Company's ability to continue to adopt the going concern basis of accounting included.
+Our procedures in relation to the Company's ability to continue as a going concern include the following: